LearnersGuild/guide/Strategies/Team.md

 ## Apply Cognitive Apprenticeship

 Every team has a variety of skills and skill levels.
-Use these internal differences to everyone's advantage: apply cognitive apprenticeship practices to best match team members to the tasks that will challenge them, and let the others (for whom the task would be too difficult) observe, reflect, and inquire.
+Use these internal differences to everyone's advantage: apply [cognitive apprenticeship practices][cog-app] to best match team members to the tasks that will challenge them, and let the others (for whom the task would be too difficult) observe, reflect, and inquire.

 _Best used when the team faces a task that is in or beyond most of the team's ZPD, but which one person is capable of._

+## Pair Up

+Working alongside someone else on the same problem has a lot of advantages: you are less likely to get stuck, distracted, or make glaring mistakes.

+There are many sub-strategies and tactics to pairing (Google "pair programming" and you'll get 1,650,000 results).
+Here are some of the basics to get you started:

+- Pace yourself.
+Pairing can be tiring, be sure to take breaks.
+- Keep communication flowing.
+Share thoughts, ideas, and questions.
+- Always aim for consent.
+If you can't agree, find a compromise.
+If you can't compromise, agree to disagree.

+_Best used when you want to go far together, optimize for quality, and avoid team fragmentation._

 ## Mob the Problem